 Higher degree by research (HDR) means a supervised research program that requires original research in an area.

-Head of School means the Head of School of a candidate’s enrolment.
+Head of Enrolling Unit means the Head of School or Director of Institute of a candidate’s enrolment.

 Mentor Supervisor means a senior USC academic holding an appointment at Level C or above (Senior Lecturer, Associate Professor or Professor) who meets the criteria for principal supervisor and who has supervised a minimum of three HDR candidates to successful completion.
 The mentor supervisor serves as a mentor for a less experienced HDR supervisor.

 PPR Supervisor means a staff member who has delegated authority on behalf of the university to give lawful instruction to staff.
-The PPR Supervisor is usually a Head of School, but may be a Director of a Research Centre or other.
+The PPR Supervisor is usually a Head of enrolling unit, but may be a Director of a Research Institute or other.

 Principal Supervisor means a USC academic staff member who meets the criteria for and has been approved for registration as a USC Principal HDR supervisor.
 A registered principal supervisor may join an individual student’s supervision panel as the student’s principal supervisor or as a co-supervisor.